Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 No legal restrictions on the repatriation of franchise fees to foreign franchisors apply.

-As a rule, the Russian franchisee must open the so-called ‘transaction passport’ with a competent bank to remit the franchise fees to a foreign franchisor.
-The above rule applies only to the corresponding franchise operation for the contracted amount equal to $50,000 (or more).
+As a rule, the Russian franchisee must register the international contract with a competent bank to remit the franchise fees to a foreign franchisor.
+The above rule applies only to the corresponding franchise operation for the contracted amount equal to Rb3 million or more (for import-related contracts) and Rb6 million or more (for export-related contracts).

-The bank will issue the transaction passport if the underlying franchise agreement is translated into Russian, and the contracted franchise is registered with Rospatent.
-Absent the franchise registration and issued transaction passport, franchise fees cannot be wired to the benefit of the foreign franchisor.
+The bank will register the international transaction agreement if the underlying franchise agreement is translated into Russian, and the contracted franchise is registered with Rospatent.
+Absent the franchise registration with Rospatent and the competent bank, franchise fees cannot be wired to the benefit of the foreign franchisor.

 Russian currency control law does not prohibit the use of a foreign currency (eg, US dollars) in the context of international franchising.